aptos-labs/developer-docs/apps/docusaurus/docs/sdks/ts-sdk/type-safe-contract.md

-# Surf: Type Safety for your Move Contracts
+# Surf: TypeScript Type Safety for Move Contracts

 ## What is Surf